FriendsOfAkeneo/ExcelInitBundle/doc/Attributes.rst

 Attribute code
 ~~~~~~~~~~~~~~

-Attribute code must be only composed of letters, numbers, spaces and underscores.
+Attribute code must be only composed of letters, numbers and underscores.
 No other character will be accepted.

 Label columns
 ~~~~~~~~~~~~~